Here's Our Rant About Lufax Holding Ltd (LU)

-Lufax Holding Ltd (NYSE:LU) went down by -1.01% from its latest closing price compared to the recent 1-year high of $9.11.
-The company’s stock price has collected -8.64% of loss in the last five trading sessions.
+Lufax Holding Ltd (NYSE:LU) went up by 2.78% from its latest closing price compared to the recent 1-year high of $9.11.
+The company’s stock price has collected 1.24% of gains in the last five trading sessions.

 Is It Worth Investing in Lufax Holding Ltd (NYSE :LU) Right Now?